 Advice is a dangerous gift, even from the wise to the wise, and all courses may run ill.J.R.R.
 Tolkien

-We receive a lot of enquiries about natural finishing stones, so I wanted to share some of my thoughts and experiences about them with you.
+We receive a lot of inquiries about natural finishing stones, so your humble servant wanted to share some accumulated thoughts and experiences about them with Beloved Customer.
 Perhaps they will be useful.

-I think blades finished with a natural stone tend to stay sharper a little longer compared to synthetic stones, but can’t prove it.
-Despite my fondness for them, I want to make it clear that natural stones are not magic, and are not critical to do good work.
+I believe that blades finished with a natural stone tend to stay sharper a little longer compared to synthetic stones, but can’t prove it.
+Despite my fondness for them, I want to make it clear that natural stones are not magic, and are not critical to doing good work.

 It is interesting to note, however, that while top-quality natural stones are expensive, if judged by the amount of steel they can sharpen, they are actually no more costly than the better synthetic stones.
 But they can be more of a gamble.

-Geologists believe that Japanese natural sharpening stones were created when particles of volcanic dust fell from the sky, transported, sorted, and sifted by winds and waves, and settled onto the sea floor eventually becoming sedimentary stone.
+Geologists believe (they weren’t around at the time to witness the event, although they like to pretend they were) that natural sharpening stones typical to Japan were created when particles of volcanic dust fell from the sky, were sorted, and sifted by winds and waves, and settled onto the sea floor eventually becoming sedimentary stone.
+Sounds likely.

 Being natural, they carry the inherent and potentially expensive risk of internal defects, such as weakness between sedimentation layers, cracks, and contamination such as hard particles of sand concealed inside.
 Even if you find one that seems perfect in every way, the bones never stop rolling because you never know what lurks inside.

-After that first disastrous purchase, I became more careful and paid less attention to what people said or write.
-Instead I learned from people’s mistakes.
-And I considered motives.
-Consequently, I don’t give a rodent’s ruddy fundament about most people’s opinions.
-Too many who claim expertise talk and write about things they only partially understand.
+After that disastrous adventure, I became more careful and paid less attention to what people said or wrote.
+Consequently, I don’t give a rodent’s ruddy fundament about most people’s opinions on the subject of sharpening stones.
+Nearly all who claim expertise talk and write about things they only partially understand.
 Many have a conflict of interest.
 Still others seek justification of their poor decisions.

 Nor I do care about the region or mountain or mine a stone came from, or its designation or color.
-Even the best mine produces mostly waste.
+A word to the wise a stone seller near Kyoto whispered into my shell-like ear some years ago: Even the best mines produce mostly waste.

-And because of the impossibility of evaluating stones long-distance, and considering Gildor’s wise words quoted at the top of this post, I don’t give advice about stones, so please don’t ask.
+And because of the impossibility of evaluating stones long-distance, and considering Gildor’s wise words quoted above, I am hesitant to give advice about what stones to buy or where to buy them.
 But I will tell you what I do when buying a stone: